blakebraun/sluber/README.txt

 4. cd into the backend folder and run 'npm start'.

-5. cd into the dispatcher folder and run 'npm start'.
-The dispatcher application should open in your browser on localhost:3000.
-Do the same for the client folder.
-This will run on localhost:3001.
+5. cd into the client folder and run 'npm start'.
+The client application should open in your browser on localhost:3000.
+The dispatcher application will be accessible at localhost:3000/dispatcherß

 6. All systems should now be communicating.
 All database interaction is local at this point.